Length orthospectrum of convex bodies on flat tori: Asymptotics of oscillatory integrals

 \section{Asymptotics of oscillatory integrals}

 In view of describing the long time asymptotics of the correlation function (or integrated versions of it), we need to describe with some accuracy the oscillatory integrals appearing in Lemma~\ref{l:reduction}.
-More precisely, we want to study the behaviour as $t\rightarrow+\infty$ (and for $\xi-\beta_0\neq 0$) of the oscillatory integral $I_F(\xi-\beta_0,t)$~\eqref{e:oscillatory-integral}, where $\beta_0\in\IR^d$, $F\in\mathcal{C}^{\infty}(\IS^{d-1},\IC)$ and $\tilde{x}\in\ml{C}^\infty(\IS^{d-1},\IR)$.
+More precisely, we want to study the behaviour as $t\rightarrow+\infty$ (and for $\xi-\beta_0\neq 0$) of the oscillatory integral $I_F(\xi-\beta_0,t)$ in~\eqref{e:oscillatory-integral}, where $\beta_0\in\IR^d$, $F\in\mathcal{C}^{\infty}(\IS^{d-1},\IC)$ and $\tilde{x}\in\ml{C}^\infty(\IS^{d-1},\IR)$.
 Estimating these kind of integrals as $t\rightarrow+\infty$ is a classical topic in harmonic analysis.
 See~\cite{Herz62, Littman63} for a rough estimate, and~\cite[Th.~7.7.14]{Hormander90}, \cite[Section~VIII-3, p347]{Steinbook} and~\cite[Th.~3.38, p140]{DyatlovZworski19} for fine asymptotic expansions.
 The only additional difficulty compared with these references is that we need to have a good control in terms of $|\xi|$.
 Thus, we need to pay a little attention to the extra term $e^{i\xi\cdot\tilde{x}(\theta)}$ when revisiting the classical stationary phase arguments used to describe these integrals: this is the content of the present section.
-There is a subtle competition between the large times $t$ and the large momenta $\vert\xi\vert$ which is what we deal with in the next Lemmas.
-As usual, we split these oscillatory integrals in two parts: one corresponding to nonstationary points and one corresponding to stationary ones.
+There is a subtle competition between the large times $t$ and the large momenta $\vert\xi\vert$ which is what we deal with in the next lemmas.